cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 In summary, LKMs are object files used to extend a running kernel's functionality.
 This is basically a piece of machine code that can be inserted and installed in the kernel on the fly without the need to reboot.
 This is very handy when you are trying to work with some new device and will be repeatedly be writing and testing your code.
 It is very convenient to write system code, install it, test it, and then uninstall it, without ever needing to reboot the system.

 ### Writing Source Code for a New Device Driver
 Recall that the kernel uses \emph{jump tables} in order to call the correct device drivers and functions of those drivers.
 Each LKM must define a standard jump table to support the kernels dynamic use of the module.
 The easiest way to understand the functionality that must be implemented is to create a simple module.
-We will create a new module \texttt{helloworld} that will log the functions being called.
-In Moodle you should find the \texttt{hellomodule.c} file.
-Create a new directory called \texttt{helloworld} in the \texttt{/home/kernel/} directory.
-Open the \texttt{hellomodule.c} file in your editor.
+We will create a new module `helloworld` that will log the functions being called.
+In Moodle you should find the `hellomodule.c` file.
+Create a new directory called `helloworld` in the `/home/kernel/` directory.
+Open the `hellomodule.c` file in your editor.

 This simple source file has all the code needed to install and uninstall an LKM in the kernel.
 There are two macros listed at the bottom of the source file that setup the jump table for this LKM.
-Whenever the module is installed, the kernel will call the routine specified in the \texttt{module\_init} macro, and the routine specified in the \texttt{module\_exit} will be called when the module is uninstalled.
+Whenever the module is installed, the kernel will call the routine specified in the `module_init` macro, and the routine specified in the `module_exit` will be called when the module is uninstalled.

 ### Compiling Source Code for a New Device Driver

 Let's now compile the module.
 There are a couple of ways to add our module to the list of modules to be built for a kernel.
 One is to modify the makefile used by the kernel build.
 The other is to write our own local makefile and attach it to the build when we want to make the modules.
-The latter is a bit safer, so what we'll do is create a new file called \texttt{Makefile} in the \texttt{/home/kernel/helloworld} directory, then type the following lines in the file:
+The latter is a bit safer, so what we'll do is create a new file called `Makefile` in the `/home/kernel/helloworld` directory, then type the following lines in the file:

 ```
 obj-m:= hellomodule.o